Lycodinae: Characteristics

 Lycodinae eelpouts have elongate heads and bodies, they have between 58 and 144 vertebrae.
 The branchiostegal membranes are typically attached to the isthmus, although not in Lycodapus.
-Most have a wide bill slit but some in some species it is more restricted.
-The do not usually possess a pore between the eyes.
-They’re between 4 and 9 suborbital bones, Typically, from 6 to 8, and these create an L-shaped pattern around the eyes.
+Most have a wide bill slit but in some species it is more restricted.
+They do not usually possess a pore between the eyes.
+There are between 4 and 9 suborbital bones, typically, from 6 to 8, and these create an L-shaped pattern around the eyes.
 There are between 6 and 12 fin rays in the caudal fin.
 They have no spines in their fins, although in a few species there are pelvic fin rays which are fused into a pelvic splint.
 The largest species is Lycodes soldatovi which has a maximum published fork length of 91 cm.

 Distribution

 Lycodinae eelpouts are found throughout the world with a notable radiation in the littoral to upper continental slope off southern South America.